-The HRCC engaged Steven Hall & Partners commencing on June 26, 2013 to provide independent compensation advice.
+The HRCC engaged Steven Hall & Partners commencing in 2013 to provide independent compensation advice.
 Steven Hall & Partners reports directly to the HRCC Chair.
 The advisor's mandate includes the following compensation-related services:

-- Review and recommend changes to compensation structure for the CEO and other NEOs; - Compare compensation of NEOs to marketplace data; - Review and recommend changes to the design of the STIP and LTIP; - Review the performance metrics used to determine incentive payments; and, - Provide information and advice on emerging trends and best practices.
+- Review and recommend changes to compensation structure for the CEO and other NEOs; - Compare compensation of NEOs to marketplace data; - Review and recommend changes to the design of the STIP and LTIP; - Review the performance metrics used to determine incentive payments;

+- Provide marketplace consensus data based on US industry surveys for all SLT members, and, - Provide information and advice on emerging trends and best practices.

-The table below sets out the fees earned by Steven Hall & Partners services provided in 2016 and 2015, in U.S. dollars.
+The table below sets out the fees earned by Steven Hall & Partners services provided in 2017 and 2016, in U.S. dollars.
 Steven Hall & Partners did not earn any additional fees from or provide any services to the Corporation outside of the engagement by the HRCC.
-There were no fees paid in 2016 or 2015 to any other independent compensation advisor.
+There were no fees paid in 2017 or 2016 to any other external independent compensation advisor to the Committee.

-Executive Compensation Related Fees for Services Performed by: Fees for 2016 Fees for 2015 Steven Hall & Partners \$127,690 \$111,282
+Executive Compensation Related Fees for Services Performed by: Fees for 2017 Fees for 2016 Steven Hall & Partners \$104,430 \$127,690